Daniel the Traveller: Travels

-Origin

 Archimandrite Daniel journeyed to the West from the Rus monastery where he lived as an igumen.
-This monastery was probably near Chernihiv in Ukraine, in the Land of Chernihivshchyna.
+This monastery was probably near Chernigov.

-Constantinople, Greece, Cyprus

-Daniel's journeys took him to Constantinople, then by way of Cyprus to the Holy Land.

 Daniel's narratives begin at Constantinople.
 He began his travels in the early 12th century and was likely in Constantinople around 1106 to 1108.

-Holy Land

 Daniel stayed in the Jerusalem area for over a year and took various trips around Palestine and Syria.
 During this time he explored the Dead Sea, Hebron, and Damascus.
 He learned much of the regions from his three major excursions to the Dead Sea and Lower Jordan (which he compares to the Snov River), Bethlehem and Hebron, and Damascus.
-Daniel wrote his journeys in narratives he titled Puteshestive igumena Daniila — Life and Pilgrimage of Daniel, Hegumen from the Land of the Rus.
+Daniel wrote his journeys in narratives he titled Puteshestive igumena Daniila ("Pilgrimage of Daniel").

-When coming to Jerusalem from Jaffa, he mentions that this was where ‘Saracens sally forth and kill travellers’, he also attested to several venerable sites that was ‘destroyed by the pagans’.
+When coming to Jerusalem from Jaffa, he mentions that this was where ‘Saracens sally forth and kill travellers’, he also attested to several venerable sites that were ‘destroyed by the pagans’.
 When going to Lake Tiberias, he dodged ‘fierce pagans who attack travellers at the river-fords’ and lions that roamed the countryside in ‘great numbers’.
 He prayed for his life when he walked unescorted on the narrow pass between Mount Tabor and Nazareth as he was warned that local villagers do ‘kill travellers in those terrible mountains’.
-He survived the trip, returning to Kyiv with a small piece of the rock from Christ’s tomb kept by him as a relic.
+He survived the trip, returning to Kiev with a small piece of the rock from Christ’s tomb kept by him as a relic.

 Daniel's description of the Holy Land preserves a record of conditions that are peculiarly characteristic of the time.
 He describes the Saracen raiding almost up to the walls of Christian Jerusalem and the friendly relations between Roman and Eastern churches in Syria.
 Daniel visited Palestine in the reign of Baldwin I of Jerusalem and apparently soon after the crusader capture of Acre in 1104.
 He claims to have accompanied Baldwin on an expedition against Damascus (c.
 1107).
 Daniel's narratives show that Baldwin treated him with much friendliness.

-Daniel records that several of his friends from Kyiv and Old Novgorod were present with him at the Easter Eve miracle in the Church of the Holy Sepulchre.
+Daniel records that several of his friends from Kiev and Novgorod were present with him at the Easter Eve miracle in the Church of the Holy Sepulchre.

 Significance

-12th-century Holy Land

 Daniel's account of Jerusalem is descriptive and accurate.
 His observant and detailed record of Palestine is one of the most valuable medieval documents that exist.
 Daniel had some knowledge of both Greek and Latin and so was able to use interpreters.
 He writes, It is impossible to come to know all the holy places without guides and interpreters.
 He writes of a holy man of great learning, well advanced in years, who had lived in the Galilee for thirty years and had accompanied him in Palestine, however he made some major mistakes in topography and history.
 Daniel visited about sixty places in the area.